-- Before opening up a conversation about school attendance, it is a good idea to allow the young person to express how they feel about their relationship.
-They may be feeling, fear, anxiety and/or sadness among many emotions.
-The young person may need significant time to explore these difficult feelings.
-Actively listening without judgement and responding with empathy can help them feel more comfortable sharing. - The young person may be very resistant to attending school and respond defensively or angrily when you begin to explore the issue.
-It is important to remember that anxiety can often present as anger in young people and to use this opportunity to validate and empathise with what the young person is feeling and tune into the feelings that may live under surface emotions. - The young person may benefit from speaking with a professional about their parent's mental health.
+- Before opening up a conversation about school attendance, it is a good idea to allow the time to explore these difficult feelings.
+Actively listening without judgement and responding with empathy can help them feel more comfortable sharing. - The young person may be very resistant to attending school and respond defensively or often present as anger in young people and to use this opportunity to validate and under surface emotions. - The young person may benefit from speaking with a professional about their parent's mental health.
 A greater understanding of what's going on may ease some of their worries.
-See if you can schedule an appointment for them with a GP and ask some questions they have.
-Ensuring they have a reliable source of information is important otherwise they may just be looking things up on the internet which won't always provide accurate information. - The young person may opt to go for counselling.
-It is important to remind them that this does not mean they are part of the problem; it just means they're being supported the best they can to ensure they can still live their best life.
+See if you can schedule an appointment for them with a GP and ask some accurate information. - best they can to ensure they can still live their best life.